ash-jc-allen/short-url/README.md

 #### Tracking Visitors
 You may want to track some data about the visitors that have used the shortened URL.
 This can be useful for analytics.
 By default, tracking is enabled and all of the available tracking fields are also enabled.
-You can toggle the different parts of the tracking in the config file.
+You can toggle the default options for the different parts of the tracking in the config file.
 Read further on in the [Customisation](#customisation) section to see how to customise the default tracking behaviours.

+Note: Even if the tracking options (such as ``` track_ip_address ```) are enabled for a short URL, they won't be recorded unless the ``` track_visits ``` options is enabled.
+This can come in handy if you want to enable/disable tracking for a short URL without needing to individually set each option.

+##### Enabling Tracking

 If you want to override whether if tracking is enabled or not when creating a shortened URL, you can use the ``` ->trackVisits() ``` method.
-This method simply accepts a boolean.
+This method accepts a boolean but defaults to ``` true ``` if a parameter is not passed.

 The example below shows how to enable tracking for the URL and override the config variable:
 ```php